 Heading into the holiday season, there have been lots of big updates from major digital platforms.
 You’ll see that reflected in the sheer length of this article.
 The updates have actually doubled since our previous post in October: 17 Digital Marketing Updates Recap October 2017.
+Here is a list of our monthly digital marketing news posts.

 - 1 9 Updates From Google